MatrixAI/Polykey-Docs/docs/getting-started/claiming-digital-identities.md

 ## Step 3: Verify Your Claim

-Once claimed, you'll receive a link to a GitHub gist that verifies the identity link.
+Check the link to the GitHub gist provided by Polykey to verify your identity claim.

 ![Claim Id](/images/claim-id.png)
 :::note
-Visit the provided gist URL to confirm the link's presence and validity.
+Visit the gist URL to ensure it exists and is correct.
 :::

 ## Understanding the Impact

-Claiming a GitHub identity with your Polykey node creates a gestalt graph, enhancing your node's discoverability and trust within the network.
+Claiming a GitHub identity creates a gestalt graph that enhances the discoverability of your node.

 ![gestalts](/images/gestalts.png)